 In the first half of 2022, the promotion of chief financial officers to chief executive officers reached an all-time high, marking an upward trend over the last two decades.
 Today’s market uncertainties and challenges have heightened the need for business leaders with financial and analytical acuity, making the selection of the CFO as CEO even more appealing to boards and stakeholders.

-Stephen P. Konstans, Senior Vice President and Financial Officers Practice Leader at Pearson Partners International, a global executive search firm based in Dallas, attributes this upward trend to rising interest rates, inflation, global uncertainty and supply chain disruption. “[These factors] cause boards to be even more interested in getting somebody who can guide the ship from a financial perspective,” says Konstans.
+Stephen P. Konstans, a former Senior Vice President at Pearson Partners International, attributes this upward trend to rising interest rates, inflation, global uncertainty and supply chain disruption. “[These factors] cause boards to be even more interested in getting somebody who can guide the ship from a financial perspective,” says Konstans.

 Twenty years ago, the COO was typically the primary stepping stone to the CEO.
 However, the landscape is shifting.
 According to the 2022 Volatility Report from executive search firm Crist|Kolder Associates, 8 percent of surveyed CEOs at Fortune 500 and S&P 500 companies advanced from CFO roles, up from 5.6 percent a decade ago.